Belle'isle History, Family Crest & Coats of Arms

-Brittany.
+The Belle'isle name comes from that Medieval landscape of northwestern France known as Brittany (French: Bretagne).
 The name Belle'isle was originally derived from the family having lived in Bretagne.
-Interestingly, the name Belle'isle is derived from the Old French words belle, meaning beautiful, and "ile," meaning island, and indicates that the original bearer lived on a picturesque island.
+Interestingly, the name Belle'isle is derived from the French words "belle," meaning "beautiful," and "ile," meaning "island."
+This indicates that the original bearer lived on a "beautiful island."

 Early Origins of the Belle'isle family